obi11235/templogger/README.md

 ## Arduino IDE Serial Monitor settings

-Go to Tools > Port and select your port (ex. /dev/cu.SLAB_USBtoUART)
+With the NodeMCU plugged in, go to Tools > Port and select your port (ex. /dev/cu.SLAB_USBtoUART)

-After plugging in the board to USB go to Serial Monitor and select the line ending and baud rate options.
+Then go to Serial Monitor and select the line ending and baud rate options.
 * Newline
 * 74880 baud

 ## DHT sensor variations:

 You may use DHT11 or DHT22.
 You will have to update the code to reflect the model and the GPIO pin you're using for your sensor. templogger_serial code is currently set to DHT11 with the following wiring positions: Vin -> +, GND -> -, GPIO5 -> out

 Code snippet: